SAP/fosstars-rating-core/docs/tuning.md

 # Tuning

-Each score has a weight that defines how important the score is, and how much the score contributes to a rating.
+A weight for a score defines how important the score is, and how much the score contributes to a rating.

-To produce meaningful and expected results defined by the [quality requirements](qa.md), an implementation of a rating has to be configured with proper weights.
+To produce meaningful and expected results defined by the [quality requirements](qa.md), an implementation of a rating has to be configured with right weights.

 This page describes several ways how the weights can be assigned to meet the quality requirements.